upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 	> For the first example we saw, the parameter was `count`.
 3. Values: values are paired with variables and are the data that is passed to the database in the request.
 For the example above, the value `red+lobster` is paired with the parameter `q`.
 	> For the first example we saw, the value was `1`.

+> Note: when there are multiple parameters and variables passed to an API, the parameter/variable pairs are separated by an `&` symbol.

 Not all API requests will return the data for a webpage like Google search results; some APIs like jservice.io just return raw data.